Merkel heads for tough Trump talks on trade, Iran nuclear deal - Journal du Cameroun

 Merkel’s working trip is expected to be far more business-like than this week’s pomp-filled state visit by French President Emmanuel Macron, who has built a warm rapport with Trump despite stark policy differences.

-Trump’s lavish welcome for Macron, with hugs and much back-slapping, contrasted sharply with a tense White House event in March last year in which Trump appeared to ignore Merkel’s offer of a handshake.
+Trump’s lavish welcome for Macron with hugs, much back-slapping and a state dinner, contrasted sharply with a tense White House event in March last year in which Trump appeared to ignore Merkel’s offer of a handshake.

-Despite Merkel’s more sober style, her objective will be the same as Macron’s — to persuade Trump to back off his dual threats of punitive measures that could spark a transatlantic trade war and scrapping the Iran nuclear deal.
+Despite the more sober style of Merkel, who left for Washington Thursday, her objective will be the same as Macron’s — to persuade Trump to back off his dual threats of punitive measures that could spark a transatlantic trade war and scrapping the Iran nuclear deal.

 Trump last month announced tariffs of 25 percent on steel and 10 percent on aluminium, claiming foreign imports were harming US national security by undermining the domestic production needed for military readiness.

-After an outcry from US allies, Trump granted a temporary exemption to key partners including the EU — but this expires on May 1.
+After an outcry from US allies, Trump granted a temporary exemption to key partners including the European Union — but this expires on May 1.

-On the eve of Merkel’s Washington visit, Berlin’s hopes were dim that the EU may be spared the sweeping customs duties, to which it has vowed to retaliate, potentially setting off spiralling counter-measures.
+On the eve of Merkel’s US visit, Berlin’s hopes were dim that the EU may be spared the sweeping customs duties, to which it has vowed to retaliate, potentially setting off spiralling counter-measures.

 “From today’s perspective, we must assume that the tariffs will come on May 1,” said a German government source.
 “And then we will see how we will handle it.”